lucidworks/streams/projects/sockitter/README.md

 #### Create and Edit the Secrets File
 Before you can deploy the instance, you will need to create a file that contains your Twitter application credentials.
 If you haven't created a Twitter application and keys already, head on over to the [How to Create a Twitter Application](http://docs.inboundnow.com/guide/create-twitter-application/) guide to walk through the process.

-Once you have your four tokens/keys/secrets ready, edit the 'secrets-sample.sh' file with your Twitter credentials (from the Google Cloud Shell)
+Once you have your four tokens/keys/secrets ready, edit the 'secrets-sample.sh' file with your Twitter credentials from the *Google Cloud Shell*.

+**Commands:**
 ```
 $ pico secrets-sample.sh
 ```

-Edit the file to look something like below.
-Keep in mind you need to use your own values from Twitter and create a password which you will use for logging into Fusion once it is running.
+Using the application values from Twitter and creating a password for Fusion, edit the secrets file to look something like this:

 ```
 #!/bin/bash

 # set these to your twitter credentials and rename this to secrets.sh before starting instance
 CONSUMER_KEY=QyBLDq08scXYSaJa5eO1upkMs
 CONSUMER_SECRET=J0npcUIGVvmQ3IOTQTeghFP4PDLQIJ0Uot0LZ9O4fjhqvyFbnL